wycomco/PrinterGenerator/README.md

   --catalogs CATALOGS   Space delimited list of Munki catalogs.
 Defaults to 'testing'.
 Optional.
   --munkiname MUNKINAME
                         Name of Munki item.
 Defaults to printername.
 Optional.
+  --subdirectory SUBDIRECTORY
+                        Subdirectory of Munki's pkgsinfo directory.
+Optional.
   --repo REPO           Path to Munki repo.
 If specified, we will try to write directly to its containing pkgsinfo directory.
 If not defined, we will write to current working directory.
 Optional.
-  --subdirectory SUBDIRECTORY
-                        Subdirectory of Munki's pkgsinfo directory.
-Optional.
   --csv CSV             Path to CSV file containing printer info.
 If CSV is provided, all other options besides '--repo' are ignored.
 ```

 As in the above CSV section, the arguments are all the same:

 * `--printername`: Name of the print queue.
 May not contain spaces, tabs, "#" or "/" characters. **Required.**
-* `--driver`: Name of the driver file in /Library/Printers/PPDs/Contents/Resources/.
-This can be either a relative path (i.e. the filename in the path above), or a full path (starting with "/Library"). **Required.**
+* `--driver`: Either the name of driver file in /Library/Printers/PPDs/Contents/Resources/ (relative or full path) or \'airprint-ppd\' for AirPrint printers. **Required.**
 * `--address`: The IP or DNS address of the printer.
 If no protocol is specified, `lpd://ADDRESS` will be used.  **Required.**
 * `--location`: The "location" of the printer.
 If not provided, this will default to the value of `--printername`.
 * `--displayname`: The visual name that shows up in the Printers & Scanners pane of the System Preferences, and in the print dialogue boxes.
 Also used in the Munki pkginfo.
 If not provided, this will default to the value of `--printername`.